Abraham Thomas (mass murderer)

-Abraham Thomas (1928 – July 23, 1958) was a United States Army soldier and a mass murderer who shot and killed two fellow soldiers and their girlfriends in the town of Gersthofen in Germany on February 23, 1954.
+Abraham Thomas (1928 – July 23, 1958) was a United States Army soldier and a mass murderer who shot and killed two fellow soldiers and their girlfriends in the town of Gersthofen in West Germany on February 23, 1954.
 He was tried by a military court-martial, sentenced to death, and hanged in 1958.
 Thomas was a member of the 109th Infantry Regiment.

 Events preceding the murders

-Thomas was apparently infatuated with Walburga Wenderoth, a German woman.
-However, she was not his girlfriend, and was instead with Corporal Edward Peters.
+Thomas, who was awaiting a discharge since he was of low intellect, was infatuated with a German woman named Walburga Wenderoth.
+However, she was not his girlfriend and was instead with Corporal Edward Peters.
 Eventually, Thomas and Wenderoth stopped being friends, and on February 5, 1954, the two got into a fight at her house, which resulted in the police being called.
 Thomas was searched and found with a knife in his possession.
 He was taken into military police custody.
 After Thomas was advised of his rights, he told one of the officers that he was jealous of Wenderoth "running around with other men."
 The incident ended with only a simple delinquency report against Thomas.

 On February 8, 1954, Thomas went on field maneuvers with his company.
 He was issued the M1 carbine regularly assigned to him.
 However, when Thomas's company returned to their barracks on February 20, he did not turn in his rifle as required.
 He went to Regensburg, and returned two days later, and went directly to Wenderoth's home.
 She and another woman, Anna Wiegel, were there.
 Thomas conversed with Wenderoth and according to pre-trial statements, "everything seemed to be okay."
 About 20 minutes later, however, the situation took a turn for the worse.

 Peters and another soldier, Sergeant Bennett, entered the house.
 Peters insulted Thomas, which led to a fight breaking out between the two.
 Bennett joined in, and he and Peters forced Thomas out of the house.
 Thomas immediately went back inside, intending to beat up Peters.
 However, the four inside kicked him out a second time, pushing and kicking him outside the yard gate.
 Bennett told Thomas to leave and insulted him.
 Thomas replied that he would, "but I'll God damn sure will be back shortly."
 Thomas then returned to his barracks.
 He woke up the armor artificer and asked for the key to the supply room, saying he needed his parka since he had left the key to his wall locker in it.
 The man gave the key to Thomas, but he returned it a few minutes later.
 Thomas then went to his roommate, Sergeant Glendown, who was the supply sergeant, and asked him for the duplicate key to his wall locker.
 Glendown gave him his key ring.